 Even though monophasic sleeping is not the end of the world, there are certain periods of time where no polyphasic schedules would suit or benefit personal goals and/or agendas.¬†

-Adapting to a polyphasic schedule is¬†more difficult¬†than people generally expect.¬†
+Adapting to a polyphasic schedule is¬†more difficult than people generally expect.
+Non-reducing schedules may appear easier, but they still require some efforts.¬†

 - 3+ weeks of substantial sleep deprivation will kick start and a recovery period will follow.
 This assumes everything goes well.